zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ::: $ cd myapp
 ```

 > callout If you experience problems or get stuck with this tutorial, your questions may be answered in a later part of this document.
-Once you experience a problem try reading through the entire document and then going back to your issue.
+If  you experience a problem, try reading through the entire document and then go back to your issue.
 It can also be useful to review your previous steps to ensure they all executed correctly.

 ## Rails 5 Beta known issues

-Rails 5 is still in beta, The first version 5.0.0.beta1 has a [known issue](https://github.com/rails/rails/issues/22917) that will not work on Heroku.
+Rails 5 is still in beta.
+The first version, 5.0.0.beta1 has a [known issue](https://github.com/rails/rails/issues/22917) that will not work on Heroku.
 A [fix has been merged into master](https://github.com/rails/rails/pull/22933).
 You can run master by editing your Gemfile and replacing the Rails line with:

 ```ruby
 gem 'rails', github: "rails/rails"
 ```

 Then run `$ bundle install`.
-When released 5.0.0.beta2 and beyond will have this fix.
+When released, 5.0.0.beta2 and beyond will have this fix.
 During the beta Rails 5's API is not stable and may change.

 ## Database

-If already have an app that was created without specifying `--database=postgresql` you will need to add the `pg` gem to your Rails project.
+If you already have an app that was created without specifying `--database=postgresql` you will need to add the `pg` gem to your Rails project.
 Edit your `Gemfile` and change this line:

 ```ruby
 gem 'sqlite3'